 You could also use this as an opportunity to stretch the back of your shoulders one-at-a-time.
 (Try either option shown below to see which one works best for you.)

 Another semi-kneeling leg position is to have the non-kneeling leg straight.
 Yoga kneeling posture options for kneeling with one knee bent and the other leg straight include bending forwards and laying backwards.
 The first position is called triang muka eka pada paschimottanasana and is used in the Ashtanga Yoga Poses Primary series.
-The second position could be called Reclining Half Hero Yoga Pose and can be used as the first in a series of reclining hip flexor and quadriceps stretches.

 When bending forwards, so that you can easily lift both hands, focus on pressing the straight leg down, into the floor.